o-ran-sc/archived-portal-ric-dashboard/docs/config-deploy.rst

 Port where the Tomcat server listens for requests.
 Default is ``8080``

+``metrics.url.ac``

+Url to the kibana source which visualizes AC App metrics.
+No default value and needs to be replaced with actual value during deployment time.

 ``userfile``

 Path of file that stores user details.
 Default is ``users.json``